Amzani/apidesk-sdk-test-def/docs/models/components/listactivitiesresponsetype.md

 # ListActivitiesResponseType

-The type of activity being recorded, represented as a string.
-This field is mandatory and indicates the nature of the activity, such as a call, meeting, or task, providing essential context for understanding the activity's purpose within the CRM.
+The category or nature of the activity, indicating what type of action or event it represents within the CRM.
+This property is crucial for understanding the context and purpose of the activity, and it is required for processing and categorizing activities.
+The format is a string, and it may correspond to predefined activity types within the CRM system.

 ## Example Usage